Software

 Here are three other occasions that should initiate due diligence, regardless of risk level:

 • Performance issues – If you’ve noticed that a vendor’s performance is declining, it’s a good idea to initiate another due diligence review.
+This may help reveal the cause of the performance issue and whether it’s significant enough to reconsider the vendor relationship.

 • New or updated regulatory requirements – It’s essential to stay informed of regulatory requirements to ensure that you and your vendors remain in compliance.
 Collect and review vendor due diligence as new or updated regulations are released.

-Vendor due diligence provides many benefits all throughout the third-party risk management lifecycle.
+Vendor due diligence provides many benefits all throughout the vendor risk management lifecycle.
 From the early stage of selecting a vendor and establishing an ongoing monitoring standard, to structuring a better contract and preventing unwarranted risk to your organization and its customers, due diligence is a necessary component in each activity.

 Subscribe to Venminder